 Gifts of Real Property:

-Except for interests of real property owned in a time-share arrangement, all gifts of real estate in excess of $50,000, including single and multi-family residential, commercial, industrial, farm and undeveloped land, will be considered for acceptance.
+Except for interests of real property owned in a time-share arrangement, all gifts of real estate valued in excess of $50,000, including single and multi-family residential, commercial, industrial, farm and undeveloped land, will be considered for acceptance.

 Ordinarily, no financial or other burdensome obligation or expense shall be incurred directly or indirectly by the University as a result of a gift of real property.
 With any real estate gift, the University may need to perform certain due diligence to include an appraisal, a survey, an environmental inspection, and title binder/evaluation.
 The party responsible for these costs shall be determined as part of the gift evaluation.
 Any gift of real property must meet Internal Revenue Service (IRS) regulations that apply to the donor and to the University.
 Restrictions as to the ultimate sale of real property received as a gift will not be accepted by the University.
 On the other hand, designating a purpose within the University for a fund or deferred giving vehicle created by the assets received from a sale of such property is permissible.
-If under extraordinary circumstances, exceptions to the above policies need to be considered, approval by the Vice President for Advancement and the CEO of the University of Virginia Foundation is required.
+If under extraordinary circumstances, exceptions to the above policies need to be considered, approval by the Vice President for Advancement and the CEO of the University of Virginia Foundation (UVAF) is required.

-Donor interest in retaining a life estate in property shall be directed to the Office of Gift Planning.
-Gift Planning will coordinate with the beneficiary at the University and the University of Virginia Foundation.
+A donor interest in retaining a life estate in property shall be directed to Gift Planning.
+Gift Planning will coordinate with the beneficiary at the University and UVAF.
 Where a life estate is retained in such property, all expenses for maintenance, taxes, and other carrying costs will be borne by the tenant.
 The tenant will be required to maintain the property in substantially the same condition as of the time of the gift and will not let the property suffer waste or diminution of value.
 Any changes to the property covered by the life estate, including but not limited to, the building, grounds, and landscaping will require the approval of the University of Virginia Foundation.
-Final authority for acceptance of real property gifts rests with the University of Virginia Foundation and such acceptance will be subject to its Real Estate Gift Policy and related agreements with the University.
+Final authority for acceptance of real property gifts rests with the UVAF and such acceptance will be subject to its Real Estate Gift Policy and related agreements with the University.

 Gifts of Life Insurance: